 Using a VPN

-• Enhanced Privacy: By masking your IP address and encrypting your data, VPNs prevent ISPs and websites from tracking your online activities.
+- Enhanced Privacy: By masking the user's IP address and encrypting data, VPNs prevent ISPs (internet service provider) and websites from tracking your online activities.

 Using a Proxy